-As the popularity of wellness, disease management and health risk assessment programs continue to grow, many employers have overlooked the many legal compliance issues that may arise in connection with a successful program.
+As the popularity of wellness, disease management and health risk assessment programs continues to grow, many employers have overlooked the many legal compliance issues that may arise in connection with a successful program.
 Hidden compliance costs associated with the “carrots” and “sticks” need to be considered.
 Also, are “mandatory” participation requirements allowed?
 What about smoker rate differentials?
 Attendees of this session will be able to identify and avoid potential compliance traps under the new ACA wellness regulations, under HIPAA’s non-discrimination and privacy requirements, the Americans with Disabilities Act and COBRA.

 IAML Open Forum